How To Deal With Mental Fatigue – NowNow

 It might also interest you know that a boring job could make you mentally fatigued.
 Research has shown that working in a place where you’re not stimulated and inspired can lead to a decline in cognitive functions in the long run.
 This decline is seen in people’s inability to pay attention, complete tasks and manage time.

 Repetitive tasks usually become boring and strengthen the feelings of mental fatigue.
-If you’re not inspired by your job, if you’re not learning something new and exciting every day, if all you do is show up at work and count down with the clock until closing time, then it probably time for you to make that career/job change.
+Therefore, if you’re not inspired by your job, if you’re not learning something new and exciting every day, if all you do is show up at work and count down with the clock until closing time, then it probably time for you to make that career/job change.

 Do you sometimes feel brain dead at work, unable to do any meaningful work for the most part of the day, if not the entire day?””/>